-The last three All Birmingham Finals took place at Villa Park on Monday 12th May with all games being exciting and close
+The last two All Birmingham Finals took place at Villa Park on Tuesday 26th May with both games being exciting and close affairs.

 U14 Trevor Gill Trophy: Plantsbrook (Aston Erdington & Saltley SFA) 3 v 4 Tudor Grange (Solihull SFA)

 In a game that could have gone either way, it was Plantsbrook who started more strongly and looked particular dangerous on set plays but it did not take Tudor Grange too long to get into their rhythm when they deservedly took the lead.
 Following a set piece by Joe Summers from which Adam Bourn pounced on a ball that was not cleared to give Tudor Grange the lead.
 The goal spurred Tudor Grange on and took control of the game with their players now settled into the occasion.
 A change in tactics enabled Rajan Nijjar to play a through ball to Joe Summers who slotted it to Adam Bourn who calmly finished.
 Despite the confidence gained by Tudor Grange from the second goal, Plantsbrook continued to appear dangerous when going forwards and had a couple of good opportunities from a number of set plays which narrowly went over the bar.
 However in the closing minutes before the half-time whistle Tudor Grange broke again with Adam Bourn completing his first half hat-trick when he reacted the quickest..